 The wrap around unit is defined with the 8/16/32/64Byte, with random initial address.
 It is defined as "wrap-around mode disable" for the default state of the device.
 To exit wrap around, it is required to issue another "COh" command in which data='1xh".
 Otherwise, wrap around status will be retained until power down or reset command.
 To change wrap around depth, it is required to issue another "COh" command in which data="0xh".
-QPI "EBh" "ECh" and SPI "EBh" "ECh" and SPI "EBh" "ECh" support wrap around feature after wrap around is enabled.
-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
+QPI "EBh" "ECh" and SPI "EBh" "ECh" and SPI "EBh" "ECh" and SPI "EBh" "ECh" and SPI "EBh" "ECh" and CPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.